-Alessandro Piccolomini (1508–1579) was an Italian linguistic reformer and the author of philosophical and scientific treatises, as well as several comedies.
+Alessandro Piccolomini (1508–1579) was an Italian linguistic reformer, and the author of both philosophical and scientific treatises as well as several comedies.

 Piccolomini himself actively sought to further this linguistic cause which would allow for a broader readership—including women—by publishing astronomical and philosophical treatises in Italian, some of which were dedicated to Laudomia Forteguerri (1515–ca.1555), a Sienese poet.
 Also dedicated to Forteguerri is his Dialogo de la bella creanza delle Donne [Dialogue on the Beautiful Creation of Women]—written in 1538 and published in 1539—better known as La Raffaella.
 In this dialogue, Raffaella, a wise, older woman, advises Margherita, a younger woman, on the importance of having a lover as a married woman.
 Some scholars have seen this work as an attempt to seduce the married Forteguerri.
-Although the date of composition is unknown, it has been suggested that Piccolomini also wrote the Orazione in lode delle donne [Oration in praise of women] in 1538.
+It has been suggested that Piccolomini wrote the Orazione in lode delle donne [Oration in praise of women] in 1538.
 He wrote several comedies, the most famous of which is the Alessandro (performed in 1544 and published in 1545).

 Having been ordained in 1555, Piccolomini was appointed Archbishop of Patrasso in 1574.
 He died in 1579.

 Perrone Compagni, Vittoria.
 “Pomponazzi, Pietro.”
 In Dizionario Biografico degli Italiani volume 84 (2015) http://www.treccani.it/enciclopedia/pietro-pomponazzi_(Dizionario-Biografico)/ (accessed July 30, 2016)